Jimmy Kimmel’s sudden suspension shocked his staff — and celebrity guests who were en route to appear on the show

 “Great News for America: The ratings challenged Jimmy Kimmel Show is CANCELLED.
 Congratulations to ABC for finally having the courage to do what had to be done,” Trump wrote on his Truth Social on Wednesday night.
 “Kimmel has ZERO talent, and worse ratings than even Colbert, if that’s possible.
 That leaves Jimmy and Seth, two total losers, on Fake News NBC.
 Their ratings are also horrible.
 Do it NBC!!!”

-A spokesperson for ABC did not respond to CNN’s request for comment regarding whether Kimmell and his show team will continue to be paid during the suspension.
+A spokesperson for ABC did not respond to CNN’s request for comment regarding whether Kimmel and his show team will continue to be paid during the suspension.

 Given the host’s history with Trump, it seems implausible he would want to filter his commentary or comedy if or when he returns to air.
 Kimmel current contract expires in May.
 He debated whether to renew it in 2022, publicly stating that he had considered bringing his late-night show to an end.